WHO chief Tedros plans to seek re-election - Stat News

 Tedros, whose global profile has risen dramatically during the pandemic, flew to Beijing in January 2020 for talks with President Xi Jinping to ensure its cooperation and sharing of information, just before declaring a worldwide health emergency.

-The Trump administration accused Tedros and the WHO of being "China-centric" - allegations they rejected - and halted U.S. contributions while starting the process of leaving the agency.
-The Biden administration announced immediately after taking office in January that it would remain a member and fulfill its financial obligations while working on reforms. read more
+The Trump administration accused Tedros and the WHO of being “China-centric” - allegations they rejected - and halted U.S. contributions while starting the process of leaving the agency.
+The Biden administration announced immediately after taking office in January that it would remain a member and fulfil its financial obligations while working on reforms.

 Tedros distanced himself from the findings of a WHO-led mission this year, written jointly with Chinese scientists, that investigated the origins of the virus.
 The report issued on March 30 said the virus had probably been transmitted from bats to humans through another animal, and that a lab leak was “extremely unlikely” as a cause.